 ~Dr. Maria Montessori

-Our Wild Hearts Preschool offers a nurturing and enriching environment for children ages 3-6 years old.
-Led by experienced nature guides, our program fosters curiosity, creativity, and a deep connection to the natural world.
+Our Wild Hearts Preschool co-op offers an enriching environment for children ages 3-6 years old.
+Led by parents who receive training and guidance from our experienced staff, our program fosters curiosity, creativity, and a deep connection to the natural world.

 Location: